maaxnaax/Draft-Craft-Bianance-BSC/README.md

 Fucntionality:
 - VRFMintTeam.sol is to be accessed using js frontend.
 One can generate a random list of candidate football players using VRF, then select a subset to be minted and mint the team.
 80% of minting cost goes to a prize pool called Pot.
 - UsePayments.sol fills the pot.
-- Withdrawing using Payments contract in Payments.sol makes use of the safe withdrawl pattern from Openzeppelin, so that no re-entrancy attacks can occur.
+- Withdrawing using Payments contract in Payments.sol makes use of the safe withdrawl pattern from Openzeppelin, to prevent re-entrancy attacks on withdrawls.
 - Payments.sol distributes pot to users who have won.

 TODO: